-MPLS cost is one of the primary reasons why the MPLS growth has flattened in recent years, even in the enormous growth in data usage and cloud connectivity needs of businesses, both small, medium and large.
+MPLS cost is one of the primary reasons why MPLS growth has flattened in recent years, even with the enormous growth in data usage and cloud connectivity needs of businesses, both small, medium and large.
 Projections suggest that MPLS revenue will start to decline (if it hasn’t started yet).
-The reason of this decline is the technology that can intelligently merge the best of both worlds from the quality of MPLS networks and the cost effectiveness of layer3 bandwidth.
-By combining these connectivity transports via a technology called SD-WAN (other terms used for describing are broadband bonding or WAN¬†virtualization), businesses can combine 2 or more Internet connectivity resources.
-MPLS cost can be significantly reduced by this approach as the same or better performance can be achieved, but rather than upgrading to a very expensive MPLS service, the business can add-in cost effective broadband such as DSL, Cable, or even 4G LTE into their WAN resources to increase performance and reliability without the outrages cost of MPLS.
+The reason for this decline is the technology that can intelligently merge the best of both worlds from the quality of MPLS networks and the cost effectiveness of layer-3 bandwidth.

 Cahit Akin, CEO, Mushroom Networks, Inc.

 Mushroom Networks is the provider of Broadband Bonding appliances that put your networks on auto-pilot.
 Application flows are intelligently routed around network problems such as latency, jitter and packet loss.
 Network problems are solved even before you can notice.